ProfessionalsBrad S. Karp

 Brad also is a founding member of the PwC Leaders Council examining financial services industry regulatory reform, and is a member of The New York City Bar Association Task Force on New Lawyers in a Changing Profession.
 For the past seven years, Brad has chaired the Harvard Law School Annual Fund.
 In the wake of the pandemic, Brad was appointed by the Chief Judge of the New York Court of Appeals to the Commission to Reimagine the Future of New York’s Courts and chairs its Online Courts Committee.
-Brad currently serves as a director of the Vice President (Kamala Harris) Residence Foundation and as Co-Chair of the New York Attorney General’s Reproductive Choice Task Force.
+Brad currently serves as a director of the Vice President (Kamala Harris) Residence Foundation, as Co-Chair of the New York State Bar Association Task Force on Advancing Diversity, and as Co-Chair of the New York Attorney General’s Reproductive Choice Task Force.

 COMMUNITY AWARDS AND RECOGNITIONS